lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

-properties; for example if a given key was asserted at time T to have been generated inside the hardware boundary and to be non-exportable, then it can be assumed that those properties of that key will continue to hold into the future, thus making freshness largely moot.
+properties; for example if a given key was asserted at time T to have been generated inside the hardware boundary and to be non-exportable, then it can be assumed that those properties of that key will continue to hold into the future.
 Developers, operators, and designers of protocols which embed evidence-carrying-CSRs need to consider what notion of freshness is appropriate and available in-context; thus the issue of freshness is